saneece/Pterodactyl/README.md

 Configure NPM for the Panel URL to pass http with the http port (801 in docker-compose.yml for Panel), but configure the SSL cert and force SSL </br>
 Configure NPM for the Wings URL to pass http traffic with the https port (443 in docker-compose.yml for Wings), configure the SSL cert and force SSL </br>
 3. cd to /dockconfigs and "sudo mkdir ptero"
-4. "cd ptero && sudo mkdir nginx && sudo mkdir certs && sudo mkdir logs && sudo mkdir var"
+4. "cd ptero && sudo mkdir nginx && sudo mkdir certs && sudo mkdir logs && sudo mkdir var && sudo mkdir database"
 5. sudo nano docker-compose.yml
 6. Paste, Edit and Save - https://github.com/saneece/Pterodactyl/blob/main/panel/docker-compose.yml
 7. cd nginx && sudo nano panel.conf